 - Plan opportunities for children to follow up on things they are curious about.

-- Find ways to help children think about what might interest others about the project.
+- Find ways to help children think about what might interest others about the project and develop ways to inform them.

 - Build in activities that help children express appreciation for others’ work and ideas.